IAN Director Addresses International Summit on Suicide and Autism

 The summit's goals included sharing information and identifying areas to research, as well as identifying priorities for policies and practices to reduce the suicide risk in autism.
 Participants included researchers, families, service providers, and people with autism.

 Dr. Lipkin addressed summit participants about translating autism research into policies and practices.
-Dr. Lipkin, a developmental-behavioral pediatrician at Kennedy Krieger Institute, has extensive experience in shaping policies affecting autism and developmental disorders.
+Dr. Lipkin, a pediatrician specializing in neurodevelopmental disabilities at Kennedy Krieger Institute, has extensive experience in shaping policies affecting autism and developmental disorders.
 He provided national leadership on autism through his work with the American Academy of Pediatrics.
 He also was a Robert Wood Johnson Health Policy Fellow in the U.S. Health and Human Services agency.

 He told the summit participants that IAN recently invited parents and guardians of children and dependent adults with autism to complete a survey about mental health and suicidal behaviors in autism spectrum disorder.
 Referring to the seriousness of this issue, he said, "We're no longer talking about quality of life; we're talking life and death issues."